The Mixos manual

 Layer types

 Texturing in Mixos is non-destructive: everything stacks as layers, top to bottom, and each one blends over the ones beneath.
-The add menu offers every layer type.
+The add menu (the + at the top of the Layer stack, or the bar at its foot) offers every layer type.

-A material (fill) layer is a whole PBR material.
-A paint layer is hand-painted strokes.
-A blank layer is an empty canvas to build up.
-An adjustment layer retunes everything below it.
-A decal stamps an image onto the surface.
-And a group folds related layers together so you can move, blend and mask them as one.
+A Material (fill) layer is a whole PBR material.
+A Paint layer is hand-painted strokes.
+Clone stamps pixels sampled from one part of the surface onto another.
+A Blank layer is an empty canvas to build up.
+Image to Material turns a photo into a material.
+A Decal stamps an image onto the surface.
+An Adjustment layer retunes everything below it.
+And a Group folds related layers together so you can move, blend and mask them as one.

 Blending, opacity & order

 Every layer carries a blend mode and an opacity.
-Drag to reorder — higher layers cover lower ones — hide or lock a layer while you work, and fold passes that belong together into a group with its own blend and opacity.
+Drag to reorder — higher layers cover lower ones — hide a layer with its eye while you work, and fold passes that belong together into a group with its own blend and opacity.

 Darkens — great for dirt, grime and shadow passes.